minhhy2801/kintone-migration/README.md

-# migration-kintone-tool
+# kintone-migration

-migration-kintone-tool is a command line utility for migrateion fields, layouts of kintone App.
+kintone-migration is a command line utility for migrateion fields, layouts of kintone App.

 ## Version
 0.0.2